 My affinity for non-professional dancing goes back to my childhood days when my aunts and uncles would come to visit us from Chicago.
 Often they would visit us late in the evening, usually after our bedtime, and my mom would wake us up and tell us to come down and dance for them.
 We’d all circle up and do our interpretation of the latest dances: the Camel Walk, the Jerk, the James Brown and even the Funky Chicken.
 We’d dance as hard and as frantically as we could, making our relatives yelp, laugh and yell at us to keep it going.
 If we really got into it, they would start throwing money at our feet which made us dance with even more vigor, trying to get them to throw out as much money as we could possibly get.
 After we had thoroughly entertained them and totally exhausted ourselves, we would gather up all the money, head upstairs with our “bounty”, count it out, and split it up among ourselves.
 We were happy that we had gotten money, but I was even happier because I earned my money doing something I loved to do.
 I think of those moments often because they helped shape my affinity for urban dance and it was always fun when we did it.
 My love for R&B music and my appreciation for dance began with those experiences…and I’ve been on a dance floor somewhere in America ever since!

 Artistic Motions (AM) was founded in October of 2003.
 In December of the very same year we began teaching Chicago Steppin’ at the Riverside Community Center in Indianapolis for teens and adults.
 From it’s inception, AM has provided instruction for students across the metropolis.
 At times there were more out-of-town students in class than local ones.
-Former AM students have come from all professions, including nurses, engineers, IT professionals, business consultants, travel agents, lawyers, service managers, salesmen, college professors and the like.
-Steppin’ seemed to appeal to all walks of life in the urban environment.
-The age range for AM students was from 17 to 69 years old!
+Former AM students have come from all professions and that includes nurses, engineers, IT professionals, business consultants, travel agents, lawyers, service managers, salesmen, college professors and the like.
+Steppin’ seems to appeal to all walks of life in the urban environment.
+The age range for AM students in class ranged from 17 to 69 years old!

 The list of accomplishments for Artistic Motions includes: